costaivo/Tutorial-Angular/02_AdManager/01_Lesson/Start/readme.md

 //import our root component
 import { AppComponent }   from './app.component';

 //@NgModule takes a metadata object that tells Angular how to compile and run module code.
-It identifies the module's own components, directives and pipes, making some of them public so external components can use them.
+//It identifies the module's own components, directives and pipes, making some of them public
+//so external components can use them.
 It may add service providers to the application dependency injectors.
 @NgModule({
     imports:      [ BrowserModule ],
     declarations: [ AppComponent],